- acetylsalicylic acid

 Diuretics and antihypertensives

 NSAIDs may decrease the antihypertensive effects of diuretics and other antihypertensive agents.
-As for other NSAIDs concomitant administration with ACE-inhibitors increases the risk of acute renal insufficiency.
+Blood pressure should be well monitored.

 Carbonic anhydrase inhibitors (acetazolamide)